Linzee/cacheviz/README.md

 https://github.com/data-forge/data-forge-ts/

 Data-Forge is data transformation and analysis toolkit.
 I used it for data filtering, aggregation and joining sources (caches and logs) when user interacts with visualization.
+It is also used when computing values for heatmap.

 ## Problems